prateekpuri01/ATP-serving-strategy/README.md

 (1) Player hit a first serve and then second serve if needed (2) Player hit a first serve and then hits another first serve if needed

 Strategy (1) is fairly conventional and has been adopted by nearly all ATP players historically.
 Strategy (2), on the other hand, has more of a 'high risk/high reward' element.
-By hitting two first serves, the player has a higher chance of winning a servus point if one of his/her serves goes in, but he/she also has a higher risk of double faulting.
+By hitting two first serves, the player has a higher chance of winning a service point if one of his/her serves goes in, but he/she also has a higher risk of double faulting.
 However, depending on how weak the player's second serve is, this additional risk may still be advantageous.

 These strategies are identical except for the second serve that is hit.
-Therefore, to asses the differences in probability (Delta P) of winning a servus point under the two strategies we can define the following quantity, known as the 'enhancement metric':
+Therefore, to asses the differences in probability (Delta P) of winning a service point under the two strategies we can define the following quantity, known as the 'enhancement metric':

 EM = FSP x FSWP-SSP x SSWP

 Conceptually, we are saying that the probability of winning a second serve is:
 (chances of making the serve) x (probability of winning point if serve is in)

 For strategy (1), this quantity is FSP x FSWP, whereas for strategy (2), this quantity is SSP x SSWP, and the EM factor simply is the difference in these quantities.
-Thus the EM factor is equivalent to the increase in probability of winning a servus point obtained from switching from strategy (1) to strategy (2) (Delta P).
+Thus the EM factor is equivalent to the increase in probability of winning a service point obtained from switching from strategy (1) to strategy (2) (Delta P).

 Therefore, an EM factor>0 may imply that strategy (2) would be advantagous over strategy (1) for a particular player, while a EM factor<0 would imply the opposite.